-Throughout this publication, safety alerts labeled WARNING and CAUTION (accompanied by the symbol ), are used to alert you to special instructions concerning a particular service or operation that may be hazardous if performed incorrectly or carelessly.
+Throughout this publication, safety alerts labeled WARNING and CAUTION (accompanied by the symbol with the symbol alert you to special instructions concerning a particular service or operation that may be hazardous if performed incorrectly or carelessly.
 Observe these alerts carefully.